codingforpleasure/customized-workspace/Ubuntu/useful-resources/pyspark.md

 #### drop with Subset

-subset means focus on specific columns and check for null values:
+Subset means focus on specific columns and check for null values:

 ```python
 print(df_spark.na.drop(any=any, subset = ['column-name1']).show())